You are on our United Kingdom site

 Currently, there is not an outright ban on the practice of fire and rehire or fire and replace.
 However, using this method to change terms and conditions of employment is considered a last resort and is usually a higher risk strategy given the ability for employment tribunals to increase awards (such as a protective award) for an employer’s failure to comply with the Code of Practice on dismissal and re-engagement brought into force in July 2024.

 The Government stated previously that it wanted to introduce reforms to the law to abolish ‘fire and rehire’ and ‘fire and replace’.
-Although not quite an outright ban, the Employment Rights Bill inserts new provisions that significantly reduce the scope for imposing changes to contracts through fire and rehire or fire and replace.
-It does this by making a dismissal automatically unfair if the reason or principal reason for the dismissal is:
+Although not quite an outright ban, the Employment Rights Bill inserts new provisions that significantly reduce the ability of employers to impose changes to contracts through fire and rehire or fire and replace.
+Recent amendments to this were proposed by the Government on 7 July 2025 following concerns about what types of variations may be caught.
+If the proposed amendments are agreed, the Employment Rights Bill will make a dismissal automatically unfair if the reason or principal reason for the dismissal is:

-This exception is clearly a high hurdle for the employer as it must demonstrate both a significant financial threat to the business and that the variation was unavoidable.
+This exception is clearly a high hurdle for an employer.
 If the exception applies, the dismissal will not be automatically unfair, however an Employment Tribunal must still assess whether the dismissal was fair in all the circumstances, considering certain factors, including:

 The net effect of these changes will mean that fire and rehire will likely become an absolute last resort.
-Clearly, the policy intent behind these changes is to prevent the more extreme high-profile examples of fire and rehire practices that played out in the press recently – but on their current drafting the provisions may have unintended consequences.
-The provisions could potentially impact employers who may not consider themselves engaging in ‘traditional’ fire and rehire exercises but where, although the employer may not be in such financial difficulties as contemplated by the exception, there are good business reasons for wanting to change terms and conditions of employment.
-For example, adjusting an employee’s working hours to accommodate a new client contract, or requiring office working for a home worker for one day a week.
+Clearly, the policy intent behind these changes is to prevent the more extreme, high profile examples of fire and rehire practices that played out in the press recently.
+Criticisms of the original drafting of the provisions were that they may have unintended consequences and impact employers who may not consider themselves engaging in ‘traditional’ fire and rehire exercises, or may even be making positive or minor changes to employment contracts.
+The revised proposals are still significant, but these last-minute changes clarify what will be considered a restricted variation and what won’t.
+However, the downside is that they seem to make the new fire and rehire laws more complicated.

-Employers may try to get round this practice by including ‘flexibility’ clauses into the contract, such as mobility clauses dealing with where the employee works and clauses in relation to duties or hours of work.
+Employers were perhaps trying to get round this practice by including ‘flexibility’ clauses into the contract, such as mobility clauses dealing with where the employee works and clauses with employer discretion to vary an employee’s duties or hours of work.
 These clauses usually reserve discretion to the employer to make changes without agreement from the employee (as agreement is essentially already baked into the contract).
-However, such clauses would need to be drafted carefully and clearly and not exercised in such a way as to breach mutual trust and confidence.
-The Government may also seek to introduce restrictions on this in due course.
+However, even on current principles, care is required to ensure they are drafted carefully and clearly and not exercised in such a way as to breach mutual trust and confidence.

 Timing and developments